yogapriya-star/CVIP-Normal_Task-Portfolio_Website/README.md

 ## Usage

-- Visit the [live site](https://your-username.github.io/portfolio-website/) to see the portfolio in action.
+- Visit the [live site](https://yogapriya-star.github.io/CVIP-Normal_Task-Portfolio_Website/) to see the portfolio in action.
-- Modify the content in `index.html`, `style.css`, and `script.js` to personalize the website for your own use.
+- Modify the content in `index.html`, `style.css`, and `script.js` to personalize the website for your use.

 ## Contributing